ABCambridge/jwt-pizza/curiosityReport.md

 It turns out that you can run multiple Linux distributions on WSL at the same time, which has got to be pretty helpful for testing across various distributions.

+## I thought MacOS used Linux or something like that.
+What does MacOS actually use?
+- MacOS is built on Darwin and shares some Unix-like features with Linux, but is fundamentally NOT Linux.
+- Both come from Unix, which is a much older operating system with many different operating systems built off of it sincei t came out in 1977.
+So macOS and Linux may feel similar on the surface, but are totally different operating systems.